MikeAgostini/Summit2024-Prework/README.md

    Click **Retrieve**.
 MATLAB may prompt you for your GitHub account email and password.
 Enter it and clone the repo.

-5. From within MATLAB, make a small edit to this README file in your cloned repo.
+5. From within MATLAB, make a small edit to this READ ME file in your cloned repo.

 6. From within MATLAB, commit the change.
 Right click on README.md.
 Click **Source Control > View and Commit Changes...**
    ![image](https://github.com/yuxudong1024/Summit2024-Prework/assets/39162415/bc3a097e-e39c-4697-b070-e225db1b3403)